Masks: Reason and Reactance

 This is the last section on conspiracy theories (for the moment).
 It is written to bear witness to what I see as a genuine poison in discussions these days about matters political and social.
 More and more people dear to me are falling for these patently false narratives created to enhance the “owner.”
 And increasingly, they begin sounding like members of a cult, with a specific liturgy, tropes about “freedom,” constant self-victimization, and the arrogance to think that their narrative, unsupported and made of whole cloth, is somehow of paramount importance for the world.

 Why I take the time to write is a good question.
 It’s not to criticize my friends or acquaintances who decide to post this stuff.
 They are well-intentioned, often.
-Many seek self-improvement, self-knowledge, new-age solutions, but in our discussions, I sometimes notice a reluctance to be stringent.
+Many seek self-improvement, self-knowledge, new-age solutions, but in our discussions, I sometimes notice a reluctance to be stringent in their thinking.
 They are suspicious of authority, they question shibboleths, they want to find alternatives, they don’t want to be conventional.
 This is all good, when exploring a topic dialectically.
 But when you set up syllogisms full of weak or fallacious premises, the entire construct collapses in a sorry heap.
 That is not the result of a conspiracy, but rather shoddy data.

 One of the almost laughable contradictions of many conspiracy theories, particularly noticeable in the ones swirling around Covid 19, is that they keep saying that “they” (government, journalists, etc.) are trying to create fear in order to “fill in the blank.”
-The CT, of course, is in and of itself based on the idea of spreading fear.
-In fact, fear is a major emotional pillar holding up conspiracy theory, even if the creator or “CEO” of the CT pretends to be above it all.
+The conspiracy theory (hereafter CT), of course, is in and of itself based on the idea of spreading fear.
+In fact, fear is a major emotional pillar holding up conspiracy theory, even if the creator or “CEO” of the theorist pretends to be above it all.
 He/she must communicate the fear to the followers.
 “Whenever there’s an event, a global event or even a local event, that makes people feel that they have lost control over their lives or their future, that is when conspiracy theories emerge,” said psychologist Stephan Lewandowsky, on 60 Minutes, Australia.
 He pointed out that CT, ironically, offer some people comfort, a way to explain the randomness of life.

 Fear and rationalism are not good friends

-It’s sad to see your friends drift into these bizarre systems.
+It’s sad to see your friends drift into this bizarre, ephemeral thought system.
 Because passed a certain point, no amount of rational or empirical argumentation can help.
 The CT acts like a psychotropic drug of sorts and conspiratorial group think begins to kick in and it all starts smelling like a cult, in which people are bound together by a certain core beliefs.
-As one friend wrote: She understands what I am saying but just wants to believe.
-She wants to believe it.
+As one friend wrote about another: “She understands what I am saying but just wants to believe.
+She wants to believe it.”
 Let that sink in.
 And she feels good with this strange and provably false world view.

 For some, this might appear quaint, almost funny – though irritating after a while, as a few spouses of conspiracy theorists confessed to me – but for others it’s like watching a person become slightly psychotic and it is worrisome.
-I’ve seen people spew unadulterated bilge in public, and not even get corrected.
+I’ve seen people spew unadulterated bilge in public and not even get corrected.
 On the contrary, when I do speak up, as I am wont to do, the company shushes me, not the conspiracist.
 Facebook is a case in point.
 It’s public.

-What drives people to embarrass themselves that way?
+What drives people to embarrass themselves this way?
 (Because it is embarrassing to fall victim to transparent sophisms).
 It may be something banal: lots of time, no necessity to earn a living and boredom.
 Sometimes it’s merely reactance, that psychological switch that tells us to resist being told what to do.
 It could also be the thrill of being engaged in something apparently meaningful.
 The conspiracist has made it to the barricades of humanity.
-So, the Follower is now part of the Epic Battle against a huge, ungraspable, lethal enemy, and plain logic and banal, provable facts are just too insipid to get the endorphins going.
+So, the Follower is now part of the Epic Battle against a huge, invisible, ungraspable, lethal enemy, and plain logic and banal, provable facts are just too insipid to get the endorphins going.

 When your cat channels the CIA